-Shows the effect of the Sun's position on schedulability due to spacecraft pitch (V1 to Sun angle).
+This shows the effect of the Sun's position on schedulability due to spacecraft pitch (V1 to Sun angle).
 During schedulable times on the plot, the spacecraft pitch allows sufficient illumination of the solar array and avoids harmfully illuminating the telescope.
-See the helpful diagram of the Field of Regard for JWST.
+See the helpful diagram of the field of regard for JWST.

 Guide Star Availability

-Shows when usable guide stars are available.
+This shows when usable guide stars are available.
 It is only calculated within the time that the Field of Regard constraint is met.
-Note that this constraint is the only one that sometimes displays a fractional suitability (the rest are all binary - either schedulable or not).
-This reflects the probability of acquisition with the top three guide stars at a given time.
+Note that this constraint is the only one that sometimes displays a fractional suitability (the rest are all binary—either schedulable or not).
+It reflects the probability of acquisition with the top 3 guide stars at a given time.

-Shows when the visit executed, or is scheduled to execute.
-(Only relevant after proposal acceptance.)
+This shows when the visit executed, or is scheduled to execute.
+(Only relevant after a proposal is accepted and scheduled.)

-Shows the effect of the Before Date special requirement.
+This shows the effect of the Before Date special requirement on schedulability.

-Shows the effect of the Between Dates special requirement.
+This shows the effect of the Between Dates special requirement on schedulability.

-Shows the effect of the Phase special requirement.
+This shows the effect of the Phase special requirement on schedulability.

-Shows the effect of the Background Limited special requirement.
+This shows the effect of the Background Limited special requirement.
+Note that specifying the Background Limited special requirement, the user is restricting the scheduling window for the observation as well as the allowed background level allowed.
 See JWST Background-Limited Observations for when this constraint might be used.

-If a moving target observation has one or more Solar System Target Windows, this constraint will show the combined effect on schedulability of all the Observing Windows.
+If a moving target observation has one or more Solar System target windows, this constraint will show the combined effect on schedulability for all the observing windows.

 Visit <> AFTER Visit <>

-Shows the effect of the After Observation Link special requirement.
+This shows the effect of the After Observation Link special requirement on schedulability.

 GROUP Visits <> WITHIN <>